DHTMLX/docs-suite/docs/tree/api/tree_template_config.md

 - `item` - *object*, an object of a Tree item
 - `isFolder` - *boolean*, defines whether an item is a folder

-and returns a string or null.
+and returns either a string or null.

 **Tip.** The callback function together with the isFolder parameter allows you to specify a template for child items only.